Insurance Bad Faith Lawyers in Albuquerque, NM

 3. Litigation in State or Federal Court

-If the insurer refuses to do what is right, we file suit.
+If the insurer refuses to resolve the claim fairly, we file suit.
 Through the discovery process, we can force the insurance company to turn over internal documents they tried to hide, exposing the systemic issues behind your denial.

 Lifecycle of a Bad Faith Claim